acend/kubernetes-basics-training/content/en/docs/02/_index.md

 The copied kubeconfig now needs to be put into a file.
 The default location for the kubeconfig file is `~/.kube/config`.

 {{% alert title="Note" color="primary" %}}
-If you already have a kubeconfig file, you might need to merge the Rancher entries with yours.
-Or use a dedicated file as described below.
+If you already have a kubeconfig file, you might need to merge the Rancher entries with yours or use a dedicated file as described below.
 {{% /alert %}}

 Put the copied content into a kubeconfig file on your system.